A characterization of simultaneous optimization, majorization, and (bi)submodular polyhedra: From -majorization to (bi)sumbodularity

 This implies that $z = y^*$ and thus that $z \in \text{co}(C)$.
 This is a contradiction, which means that we have $\text{co}(C) \supseteq \tilde{B}(h)$ and thus $\text{co}(C) = \tilde{B}(h)$. \end{proof}

-Analogously to the case of submodular and base polyhedra in Lemma~\ref{lemma_red_to_sub_2} and Corollary~\ref{cor_red_to_sub_Z}, we have that the set $C$ in Lemma~\ref{lemma_red_to_bi_2} is a bisubmodular polyhedron if it is convex and an integral bisubmodular polyhedron if it is an integral hole-free set.
+Analogously to the case of submodular and base polyhedra in Lemma~\ref{lemma_red_to_sub_2} and Corollary~\ref{cor_red_to_sub_Z}, it follows that any \emph{convex} set $C$ satisfying the requirements of Lemma~\ref{lemma_red_to_bi_2} is necessarily a bisubmodular polyhedron since it equals its convex hull, and that any \emph{integral hole-free} set $C$ satisfying the requirements of the lemma is an integral bisubmodular polyhedron since it equals the integral points of its convex hull.
 As a consequence, we can now prove our two main characterization results for the existence of least weakly absolutely $(a,b)$-majorized elements and (integral) bisubmodular polyhedra: \begin{theorem} Let $C \subset \mathbb{R}^n$ be a compact convex set.
-The following statements are equivalent: \begin{enumerate} \item $C$ has a least weakly absolutely $(a,b)$-majorized element for each $a \in \mathbb{R}^n_{>0}$ and $b \in \mathbb{R}^n$; \item $C$ has a least weakly absolutely $(1,b)$-majorized element for each $b \in \mathbb{R}^n$; \item For each $b \in \mathbb{R}^n$, there exists $x^* \in C$ that is an optimal solution to $\min_{x \in C} \Phi(x+b)$ for any choice of element-wise even Schur-convex function $\Phi$; \item For each permutation $\pi$ of $N$ and sign vector $s \in \lbrace -1,1 \rbrace^n$ there exists $x^* \in C$ such that for all $x \in C$ we have $\sum_{i=1}^k s_{\pi(i)} x^*_{\pi(i)} \geq \sum_{i=1}^k s_{\pi(i)} x_{\pi(i)}$ for all $k \in N$; \item The function $h(X,Y) := \max_{x \in C} (x(X) - x(Y))$ is bisubmodular and $C = \tilde{B}(h)$. \end{enumerate} \end{theorem} \begin{proof} (2) is a special case of (1); (2) and (3) are equivalent due to Lemma~\ref{lemma_maj_abs}; (2) implies (4) via Lemma~\ref{lemma_red_to_bi_1}; (4) implies (5) via Lemma~\ref{lemma_red_to_bi_2}; (5) implies (1) via Lemma~\ref{lemma_even_bi}. \end{proof}
+The following statements are equivalent: \begin{enumerate} \item $C$ has a least weakly absolutely $(a,b)$-majorized element for each $a \in \mathbb{R}^n_{>0}$ and $b \in \mathbb{R}^n$; \item $C$ has a least weakly absolutely $(1,b)$-majorized element for each $b \in \mathbb{R}^n$; \item For each $b \in \mathbb{R}^n$, there exists $x^* \in C$ that is an optimal solution to $\min_{x \in C} \Phi(x+b)$ for any choice of monotonically even continuous Schur-convex function $\Phi$; \item For each permutation $\pi$ of $N$ and sign vector $s \in \lbrace -1,1 \rbrace^n$ there exists $x^* \in C$ such that for all $x \in C$ we have $\sum_{i=1}^k s_{\pi(i)} x^*_{\pi(i)} \geq \sum_{i=1}^k s_{\pi(i)} x_{\pi(i)}$ for all $k \in N$; \item The function $h(X,Y) := \max_{x \in C} (x(X) - x(Y))$ is bisubmodular and $C = \tilde{B}(h)$. \end{enumerate} \end{theorem} \begin{proof} (2) is a special case of (1); (2) and (3) are equivalent due to Lemma~\ref{lemma_maj_abs}; (2) implies (4) via Lemma~\ref{lemma_red_to_bi_1}; (4) implies (5) via Lemma~\ref{lemma_red_to_bi_2}; (5) implies (1) via Lemma~\ref{lemma_even_bi}. \end{proof}